 Edgar, Dunn and Company, a global financial services and payments consulting firm ("Edgar Dunn"), estimates in 2021 globally 8.3 billion addressable Payment Cards will be in circulation and 4.2 billion addressable Payment Cards will be issued.
 Edgar Dunn projects by 2025 these figures will grow to 10.9 billion cards in circulation and 5.5 billion cards issued.
-Similarly, McKinsey & Company, a leading management consulting firm, estimates that global Payment Card spend is expected to grow from \$26.3 trillion in 2018 to \$38.6 trillion by 2023.
-Ongoing Payment Card use among other payment modalities.
+Similarly, McKinsey & Company, a leading management consulting firm, estimates that global Payment Card spend is expected to grow from \$26.3 trillion in

+2018 to \$38.6 trillion by 2023.
+Ongoing Payment Card innovations such as Dual-Interface functionality is expected to support continued physical card use among other payment modalities.